-The alternative choice plans we consider are the 2012-2013 school assignment reform proposals described in Pathak and Shi (2013).
-Most proposals partition the city into alternative zones, ranging from six to 23.
-Two proposals are variants of the Home-Based plan.
+of the Home-Based plan.
 The decision process that led Boston to adopt the Home-Based plan involved a compromise across several dimensions.
 But the effects on access and proximity were central, and the school board was also concerned about insufficient school capacity.
 We therefore evaluate the relative performance of other plans with respect to these three equilibrium targets.

 Table 9 reports on access to quality for grade K1 for the Allston-Brighton neighborhood.
 Each entry of Panel A reports access to quality for eight plans for different choice models and applicant samples.
 Column 1, for example, shows that access to quality is highest under the 10 Zone plan, according to the MNL choice model estimated with post-reform choices and post-reform applicants.
 In contrast, access to quality is the lowest under the status quo.
 Since we cannot directly compare plans that were not implemented, column 1 serves as our reference point.
 The relative ranking across the eight plans is completely unchanged when we use the MNL model fit using pre-reform choice data, but applying the model on post-reform applicants.
-Panel B shows that, of the possible comparisons (e.g., Status Quo vs. Home Based A, Status Quo vs. Home Based B, Home Based A vs. Home Based B, etc.), there are no reversals of pairwise comparisons.36
+Panel B shows that, of the possible comparisons (e.g., Status Quo vs. Home Based A, Status Quo vs. Home Based A vs. Home Based B, etc.), there are no reversals of pairwise comparisons.

-How would the comparisons across plans be affected by prediction errors in applicant pool charateristics?
-Column 3 of Table 9 assesses this by forecasting access to quality based on prereform choices and applicants.
+How would the comparisons across plans be affected by prediction errors in applicant pool characteristics?
+Column 3 of Table 9 assesses this by forecasting access to quality based on pre-reform choices and applicants.
 This more closely mirrors the Pathak and Shi (2013) report.
 The forecast provides a more optimistic scenario for both versions of the Home-Based plan compared to the reference in column 1.
 Specifically, the Home-Based plans have the highest access to quality after the 10 Zone plan, but in column 1 they have the lowest access to quality after the status quo.
 In fact, there are reversals across 8 of 22 possible non-trivial pairwise comparisons of plans.
 This suggests that if Boston chose a plan based only on access to quality in the Allston-Brighton neighborhood, the MNL model forecast could have led to a different choice.
-However, this pattern also is present with the Lexicographic model, under which access is higher under the Home-Based plans than other alternatives.
+However, this pattern is also present with the Lexicographic model, under which access is higher under the Home-Based plans than other alternatives.
 There are more reversals of pairwise comparisons under Lexicographic than MNL.

-$^{^{36}}$ For this tabulation, we only consider comparisons where the difference in access is at least 1%, to avoid tallying trivial differences across plans.
+&lt;sup>44 For this tabulation, we only consider comparisons where the difference in access is at least 1%, to avoid tallying trivial differences across plans.